Ryan-Milton/Dungeon_DB/README.md

 # Dungeon_DB
-An application to import/create Dungeons and Dragons character sheets, play through campaigns, and keep track of all XP/Loot.
+A MERN application to import/create Dungeons and Dragons character sheets, play through campaigns, and keep track of all XP/Loot.